SAEONData/Open-Data-Platform/develop/README.md

     python -m initdata

-## ORY Hydra setup
+## ORY Hydra
+To install or upgrade Hydra, first check the `HYDRA_IMAGE` environment variable in your local `develop/.env` config file, and update as necessary.
-Switch to the `develop` subdirectory and run the following commands:
+Then, switch to the `develop` subdirectory and run the following commands:

     ./setup-hydra-db.sh
     docker-compose -f hydra.yml up -d

+To create or update the Hydra client configurations required for logging in to your local web applications, run:

     ./setup-hydra-clients.sh

 ## Metadata services setup